Coal Country Picked Trump. Now, They Want Him To Keep His Promises

 Despite Recent Production Boost, Wyoming Coal's Long-Term Outlook Is Dim

 That means hard times for places like Wyoming's mineral-rich Powder River Basin.
-In 2016 alone, three coal companies there declared bankruptcy, laying off hundreds of miners at once.
+Three of the region's four main coal producers were in bankruptcy in 2016.
+Two of them laid off hundreds of miners at once.

 Still, the community of Gillette, Wyo. — self-proclaimed as the Energy Capital of the Nation — is breathing a sigh of relief lately.
 Production has ticked back up past where it was at this time last year, and some mines are even hiring workers back.